5 Nonprofit Organizations That Make Clean Water a Global Reality

 Mission: Hope of Life International is a faith-based organization dedicated to effectively serving vulnerable children and families in Guatemala.

 Using storytelling best practices, Hope of Life International uses video and images to supplement their beneficiary stories that outline how their efforts and the support of their community can prevent deaths due to diseases like typhoid and cholera.
 They drive home the importance of each donation with the message that it only takes one dollar to provide a child with clean water for a year.

 If you need ideas on how to celebrate World Water Day, this is a good place to start.
 These organizations and their campaigns are pushing the envelope to bring safe water to communities everywhere.
-Join in the global celebration today.
+Join in the global celebration and help raise awareness today.

 This post was originally published in March 2015 and has been updated with recent examples.